Restoring Fish Passage

 THE COUNTRY’S FIRST FISH PASSAGE BANK

 In Oregon, it is law to provide a way for fish to get around artificial obstructions where native migratory fish are present.
 There is, however, a caveat.
 Developers can apply for a waiver to mitigate their impacts instead if the mitigation project will help out more native migratory fish in the end.
 In other words, if you’re building a road across a stream you either have to provide a way for fish to get around the road or you have to improve passage elsewhere that’s going to help out more fish than your project is affecting.

 With a fish passage bank, Oregon Department of Fish and Wildlife can make more transparent and data-driven decisions about which mitigation projects are acceptable in lieu of providing fish passage.

-In the case of the fish passage bank on the Trask, access to 23 miles of high-quality habitat for native migratory fish was gained in lieu of 6 miles of low- to moderate-quality habitat lost.
+In the case of the fish passage bank on the Trask, access to 23 miles of high-quality habitat for native migratory fish was gained in exchange for waiving eight to 13 culvert maintenance projects with less than 0.5 miles of low- to moderate-quality habitat upstream of each culvert.

 “This process will allow ODOT to make vital culvert repairs and replacements while providing an increased net-benefit to native migratory fish over the existing waiver [mitigation] process.”

 – Bill Warncke, Statewide Aquatic Biology & Fish Passage Program Leader, Oregon Department of Transportation

 At the end of the pilot phase (2015-2018), Oregon Department of Fish and Wildlife will be evaluating its success and lessons learned to potentially develop a statewide mitigation banking program for the state of Oregon.